chaurasia-aditya/spring-portfolio-website/README.md

 - Set up the MySQL database:
   - Create a new MySQL database.
   - You can modify and use the SQL scripts provided in the sql-scripts-samples directory to create the necessary database and tables.

+    __*Note*__: If you manually insert users into the user table, the password must be BCrypt-encrypted, since Spring Security will reject plain-text passwords.
+The sample SQL script provided already includes a BCrypt-hashed password.

+    To generate your own BCrypt password, you can:
+    - Generate one online using a BCrypt generator
+    - Or run: new BCryptPasswordEncoder().encode("your-password")
   - Update the application.properties file with your database credentials.

     ```